 server configuration file from

-Embedded API users are able to enable the compiler globally by providing their
+Embedded API users are able to enable or disable the compiler globally by

 Server logs should contain references to